hemerajs/graphql-hemera/README.md

 ![preview](https://github.com/hemerajs/graphql-hemera/blob/master/media/preview.PNG)

 This setup demonstrate how to use Hemera to resolve your GraphQL queries.
-Because of the flexibility of GraphQL you have to deal with many resolvers hemera can provide you a way to manage this in a very simple and flexibel way.
+Because of the flexibility of GraphQL you have to deal with many resolvers hemera can provide you a way to manage this in a very simple and flexible way.
 Combine GraphQL with the power of pattern matching.

 - The [User Service](src/user-service) is provided by Hemera
 - The [Resolvers](src/graphql/resolvers) are proxied to Hemera